WORLD WILDLIFE FUND and CLIMATE CHANGE

 Stop the 'Global Warming Zombies' this Halloween

-"The Climate Mash" is hilarious, but the effects of global warming aren't funny.
+"The Climate Mash" was hilarious, but the effects of global warming aren't funny.

 Global warming puts our health, our economy and our environment at risk.
 It's time to demand that major polluters like ExxonMobil and others stop resisting solutions that could make a real difference.